Saturday, July 12, 2025

 I hope you discover new inspiration today.

+That's it for me today.
 I'm joining these lovely linky parties this week.
-Be sure to visit them to see what other creative quilters are sharing.
+Please be sure to visit them to see what other creative quilters are sharing.

 Saturday - soscrappy